ChristopherGS/alice-and-bob-py/README.md

 From [_Winning Long Term Games_](https://luca-dellanna.com/winning-long-term-games/) (pp.43-44):

 > Imagine two entrepreneurs, Alice and Bob.
-They each open a busi- ness with an initial capital of $100,000.
+They each open a business with an initial capital of $100,000.
 Alice takes more risks and, as a result, has a high growth rate of 10%.
 However, because of those risks, she also has a high failure rate of 5%.
 Conversely, Bob takes less risks.
 As a result, his growth rate is lower, 8%, but so is his failure rate, 1%.
 > Who do we expect to make the most money: Alice or Bob?
 > The answer is counterintuitive: Alice is more likely to be wealthier
 > than Bob, yet we expect Bob to end up wealthier.